A Mission of Mentoring

 Biblical Scholarship is an essential part of our Catholic faith.
 The Second Vatican Council confirmed its importance in Dei Verbum by stating that the “force and power in the word of God is so great that it stands as the support and energy of the Church, the strength of faith for her sons [and daughters], the food of the soul, the pure and everlasting source of spiritual life.”
 In the spirit of Vatican II, the Biblical Literature and Languages Department continues the commitment to educate students to competently interpret the Scriptures in relation to the search for meaning, life, and nourishment in our world and church today.

 - Leslie Hoppe, O.F.M., Professor of Old Testament Studies

 - Barbara Reid, O.P, Vice President and Academic Dean, Professor of New Testament Studies

-- Donald Senior, C.P., Former President, Professor of New Testament Studies
+- Donald Senior, C.P., President Emeritus, Professor of New Testament Studies

 Intercultural Studies and Ministry (ICSM)